nchen93/nchen93.github.io/_pages/about.md

 News
 ======

+> `[May/2025] A collaborative paper was accepted by Transactions on Emerging Telecommunications Technologies!`

 > `[May/2025] A collaborative paper was accepted by Cluster Computing!`

 > `[April/2025] My first-author paper has completed major revision and resubmitted to IEEE TWC for review!`